Stephen Sondheim: Company

+Follies

 Follies (1971), with a book by James Goldman, opened on April 4, 1971, at the Winter Garden Theatre and ran for 522 performances after 12 previews.
-The plot centers on a reunion, in a crumbling Broadway theater scheduled for demolition, of performers in Weismann's Follies (a musical revue, based on the Ziegfeld Follies, which played in that theater between the world wars).
-The production also featured choreography and co-direction by Michael Bennett, who later created A Chorus Line (1975).
+The plot centers on a reunion, in a crumbling Broadway theater scheduled for demolition, of performers in Weismann's Follies (a musical revue, based on the Ziegfeld Follies, that played in that theater between the world wars).
+The production also featured choreography and co-direction by Michael Bennett, who later created A Chorus Line.

+The original production starred Dorothy Collins, John McMartin, Alexis Smith, and Gene Nelson.
+It included the songs "I'm Still Here", "Could I Leave You?", and "Losing My Mind".
+The production earned 11 Tony Award nominations, including Best Musical.
+It won 7 Tony Awards, including Best Original Score.
 The show was revived on Broadway in 2001 and 2011.

+A Little Night Music

-A Little Night Music (1973), with a more traditional plot based on Ingmar Bergman's Smiles of a Summer Night and a score primarily in waltz time, was among Sondheim's greatest commercial successes.
+A Little Night Music (1973), based on Ingmar Bergman's Smiles of a Summer Night and with a score primarily in waltz time, was among Sondheim's greatest commercial successes.
 Time magazine called it his "most brilliant accomplishment to date".
+The original cast included Glynis Johns, Len Cariou, Hermione Gingold, and Judy Kahan.
+The show opened on Broadway at the Shubert Theatre on February 25, 1973, and ran for 601 performances and 12 previews.
+Clive Barnes of The New York Times wrote, "A Little Night Music is soft on the ears, easy on the eyes, and pleasant on the mind.
+It is less than brash, but more than brassy, and it should give a lot of pleasure.
+It is the remembrance of a few things past, and all to the sound of a waltz and the understanding smile of a memory.
+Good God!—[an] adult musical!"

+The production earned 12 Tony Award nominations and won 6 awards, including Best Musical and Best Original Score.
 "Send in the Clowns", a song from the musical, was a hit for Judy Collins and became Sondheim's best-known song.
-The show opened on Broadway at the Shubert Theatre on February 25, 1973, and ran for 601 performances and 12 previews.
-It was revived on Broadway in 2009.
+It has since been covered by Frank Sinatra, Barbra Streisand, and Judi Dench.
+The production was adapted to screen in the 1977 film of the same name starring Elizabeth Taylor, Dianna Rigg, Len Cariou, and Hermione Gingold.
+It was revived on Broadway in 2009 in a production starring Catherine Zeta-Jones and Angela Lansbury.

+Pacific Overtures

 Pacific Overtures (1976), with a book by John Weidman, was one of Sondheim's most unconventional efforts: it explored the westernization of Japan, and was originally presented in a mock-Kabuki style.
 The show closed after a run of 193 performances, and was revived on Broadway in 2004.

-Sweeney Todd: The Demon Barber of Fleet Street (1979), with a score by Sondheim and a book by Hugh Wheeler, is based on Christopher Bond's 1973 stage play derived from the Victorian original.
-It was revived on Broadway in 1989 and 2005; a Broadway revival at the Lunt-Fontaine Theatre will open in March 2023, with previews beginning in February.